Isn’t it weird growing up in your home and thinking the way you/your family does things is the same as everyone else? Then one day realising it isn’t.

 As a child, Christmas was always my favourite time of the year.
 Not just because it’s my birthday month, but because regardless of my age, my mum especially, always made it feel magical.
 A lot of the Christmas traditions from my childhood are now becoming my children’s memories, along with a few new ones, and that makes me extremely happy.

-Once in the harbour, he boards his waiting sleigh and after a tour of the town, he ends at Boyes – a local bargain department store that was originally founded in the town, now boasting forty stores across five counties – where he resides until Christmas Eve.
-You are able to visit and have your photo taken with him and receive a small gift.
+This normally happens towards the end of November.
+Once in the harbour, he boards his waiting sleigh and after a tour of the town, he ends up at Boyes (a local bargain department store that was originally founded in the town, now boasting forty stores across five counties) where he resides until Christmas Eve.
+You are able to visit him there and have your photo taken with him and receive a small gift.
 It’s all very pleasant.

-Boyes window display, which changes each year, though maybe not in size or sometimes creativity, to us locals is like Fenwicks to Newcastle and Hamleys or Harrods to Londoners.
+Boyes window display is also worth mentioning.
+The scene changes each year.
+To us locals, it’s a bit like Fenwicks to Newcastle and Hamley’s or Harrods to Londoners.
 It’s something you wait for and once it’s complete it signals the start to Christmas.
-Also, that Santas arrival is imminent.

 Elf is one of the newer Christmas traditions in our house.
 We introduced Elf when our eldest was two and Elf has returned every year thereafter.
 He really enjoys waking up each morning seeing where Elf is and what he’s been up to.
 Sometimes he’s a good Elf, sometimes he’s a naughty Elf.

 Our Elf is the ‘real’ Elf on the shelf.
 Who came with the Elf on the shelf story, but in all honesty, any kind/shape/type of Elf will do.

 This tradition may be for the children, but it definitely brings out the inner child in the adults too.
 My husband and I take it in turns over the 24 days of Elf’s visit and we take it VERY seriously.
 Some Google time, prop buying and making definitely is involved!